J-Palomino/trifecta/ONE_BUTTON_GOOSE_INSTALL.md

 ## Step-by-Step: First Time Setup

-### Step 1: Access Device in TreeTee
+### Step 1: Access Device in DaisyChain

-1. Login to TreeTee at https://tee.up.railway.app
+1. Login to DaisyChain at https://tee.up.railway.app
 2. Navigate to **My Devices**
 3. Click on the device where you want Goose